ali-jalaal/ali-jalaal/README.md

 ### Hi there 👋
-✨ I am a seasoned software engineer with over 16 years of work experience.
+✨ I am a seasoned software engineer with over 15 years of work experience.
 I primarily work with the Java/Spring/Kotlin stack.
-I also possess experience in developing cloud-native applications leveraging Docker, Kubernetes, and AWS.
+I also have experience developing cloud-native applications leveraging Docker, Kubernetes, and AWS.
 Additionally, I have expertise in front-end development using JS/TS/React.
-Moreover, I hold a strong interest in software security concepts and have worked extensively with OAuth2 and PKI for several years.
+Moreover, I am strongly interested in IAM concepts and have worked extensively with OAuth2, OIDC, CAS, and PKI for several years.

-✨ For the past 11 years, I have served as a Senior Software Engineer across 4 companies.
-I have experience working with various software architectures, including microservices, monolithic, and modular-monolithic.
-I actively mentor and participate in pair-programming with other engineers as part of Scrum and SAFe teams.

-✨ I enjoy working with enterprise applications, open-source projects, and exploring new technologies.
 I have ventured into new languages and tools like Python and Flutter to push myself beyond my comfort zone.🚀

+✨ I have experience working with various software architectures, including microservices, monolithic, and modular-monolithic.
+I actively mentor and participate in team activities with other engineers as part of Scrum and SAFe teams.

-👯 I’m looking to collaborate on identity and authorization solutions, specially those based on OAuth2, OIDC, SCIM, CIAM, and OPA.
+👯 I enjoy working with enterprise applications and open-source projects and exploring new technologies, especially those related to IAM such as OAuth2, OIDC, SCIM, CIAM, and OPA

 📫 How to reach me: <b><a href="https://www.linkedin.com/in/ali-jalal/">LinkedIn</a></b>